Accountability requirements for the Local Public Health Act

 - Implement a performance management process; and

 - Annually report on a set of performance measures.

-The Local Public Health Assessment and Planning process helps community health boards complete community health assessments and community health improvement plans, and Annual Reporting ensures community health boards can use accurate information to improve public health.
+The Local public health assessment and planning cycle helps community health boards complete community health assessments and community health improvement plans, and Local Public Health Act annual reporting ensures community health boards can use accurate information to improve public health.

 The Local Public Health Act (Minn.
 Stat. § 145A.131) outlines the accountability requirements for community health boards.
 Compliance is a requirement for community health boards accepting Local Public Health Grant funds.